workers.md

-Choosing the right worker type is critical for maximizing Asteri's performance for your specific application workload.
+Choosing the right worker model is the most important decision for maximizing Asteri's performance for your specific application workload.
+Asteri provides four distinct models to handle everything from simple scripts to massive asynchronous APIs.

 1. Synchronous Workers (sync)